-

 Failing Non-Compliant: This means the system, is totally failing right now and is not usable.
 This category always means the system MUST be repaired PRIOR to any loan closing.
 The exception being rehab loans, like an FHA 203k, but in this case, the failing septic system MUST be part of the repair work.

-Failing Compliant: This typically means the system is currently functioning correctly, but is no longer compliant to current local septic guidelines.
+Failing but Compliant: This typically means the system is currently functioning correctly, but is no longer compliant to current local septic guidelines.
 For example, when I bought my house, I fit this situation because the septic tanks were made of cement, and the current local code mandated the tanks be plastic.

 Water quality test guidelines usually say the water supply "must meet local health authority" guidelines, whatever that means.
 The most common tests are done for: